SingaporeLUG/singaporelug.org/join.md

 title: "*Join us"
 permalink: /join/
 ---
-Singapore LUG recommends to use mail-list as the basic communication tool.
-But you can still join talk as below list
+Welcome to join our online community, we talk and share here.
+You can choose the tool you prefered.
+Singapore LUG recommends to use mail-list as the basic communication tool, but you can still join talk as below list.

 # MailList